Wyatt Earp: Saloon ownership and gambling

 Earp arrived in Seattle with a plan to open a saloon and gambling room.
 On November 25, 1899, the Seattle Star described him as "a man of great reputation among the toughs and criminals, inasmuch as he formerly walked the streets of a rough frontier mining town with big pistols stuck in his belt, spurs on his boots, and a devil-may-care expression upon his official face".
 The Seattle Daily Times was less full of praise, announcing in a very small article that he had a reputation in Arizona as a "bad man", which in that era was synonymous with "villain" and "desperado".

 He faced considerable opposition to his plan from John Considine, who controlled all three gaming operations in town.
 Although gambling was illegal, Considine had worked out an agreement with Police Chief C. S. Reed.
 Earp partnered with an established local gambler named Thomas Urguhart, and they opened the Union Club saloon and gambling operation in Seattle's Pioneer Square.
 The Seattle Star noted two weeks later that Earp's saloon was developing a large following.
 Considine unsuccessfully tried to intimidate Earp, but his saloon continued to prosper.
 After the city failed to act, on March 23, 1900, the Washington state attorney general filed charges against several gamblers, including Earp and his partner.
 The club's furnishings were confiscated and burned.
-The Earps returned briefly to San Francisco in April 1900, but soon returned to Seattle.

 Newspapers in Seattle and San Francisco falsely reported on Wyatt's wealth, which prompted a stampede to Nome to seek similar riches.
-Nome was advertised as an "exotic summer destination" and four ships a day left Seattle with passengers infected with "gold fever".

 Passenger steamship Alliance approaching the dock in Marshfield, Oregon.
 She carried passengers and freight along the west coast of North America to Alaska and back until about 1910.

 On June 14, 1900, Wyatt and Sadie boarded the steamer SS Alliance in Seattle, bound for Nome.
 They brought many luxurious accessories with them to decorate The Dexter.
 Within weeks, Nome had grown to a city of over 20,000.
 In 1900 the major business there "was not mining, but gambling and saloon trade.
 There were 100 saloons and gambling houses, with an occasional restaurant."
 Losses of $10,000 per hand in poker were not extraordinary.
 Prize fighting became the sport of choice, and Wyatt's income soared with side bets.
 He often refereed bouts himself at The Dexter.